 We were delighted to welcome over 80 delegates to the Engaging Environments Symposium in Central Bristol on the 22nd of October.
 This event was a chance to hear from each of the NERC-funded projects, help us interrogate and build on the learning to date, and consider how the projects could be scaled up to have national impact.
-You can see the illustrated minutes here.

-The successful projects
+The Engaging Environments projects

-- Opening up Science for All, led by Dr Hilary Geoghegan at University of Reading, aims to enable ongoing active and routine engagement with environmental research by scoping out and building commitment for a national public engagement community for environmental research.
+- Opening up Science for All, led by Dr Hilary Geoghegan at University of Reading, aimed to enable ongoing active and routine engagement with environmental research by scoping out and building commitment for a national public engagement community for environmental research.

-- Climate Communication Project, led by Professor Piers Forster at the University of Leeds, will put in place the national 'infrastructure' to deliver high impact public engagement with climate change.
+- Climate Communication Project, led by Professor Piers Forster at the University of Leeds, put in place the national 'infrastructure' to deliver high impact public engagement with climate change.